Diabetic Ketoacidosis (DKA) and Hyperosmolar Hyperglycaemic State (HHS) – Emergency management in children

 Correction of dehydration and electrolyte abnormalities should occur over 72 hours.

-Hypotonic solutions may be associated with raised intracranial pressure (ICP).
+Avoid administering Hypotonic solutions - they may be associated with raised intracranial pressure (ICP).

 Potassium replacement